Myers-web/MyersSportsMedicine/content/the-shoulder/symptoms-of-a-dislocated-shoulder.md

 dislocation, known as an anterior dislocation, makes up approximately 95% of all shoulder dislocations.

-{{% image-center "Dislocated Shoulder" "images/the-shoulder/dislocated-shoulder.jpg" %}}
+{{% image-center-ns "Dislocated Shoulder" "images/the-shoulder/dislocated-shoulder.jpg" %}}
 <br>
 The other 5% of dislocations, posterior dislocations, inferior dislocations, superior dislocations, or intra thoracic dislocations, are rarer.
 These can also cause a large amount of complications and damage to surrounding structures such as muscles, tendons, or nerves.